 Jennifer and her team are developing a treatment programme that can be delivered by non-experts to address mental health issues, along with booklets for those who attend the sessions.
 They will do this by working with people with Parkinson's and non-specialist health professionals to allow more people to be able to receive support.

-Is alpha-synuclein protective before it causes damage?
+25 P roject name Is alpha-synuclein protective before it causes damage?
 (G-2305)

-Professor Tilo Kunath
+Lead researcher Professor Tilo Kunath

-October 2023 to October 2025
+Start and end date October 2023 to October 2025

-University of Edinburgh
+Location University of Edinburgh

-£160,885
+Cost £160,885